devzendo/digimorse/README.md

 ## Project Status
 Project started September 2020.
 Currently in its early development / feasibility study phase.

-Currently in December 2022, I'm working on last part of the transmit chain of major system components, specifically the modulation of channel symbols using Gaussian Frequency Shift Keying.
+Currently in February 2023, I'm working on last part of the transmit chain of major system components, specifically the modulation of channel symbols using Gaussian Frequency Shift Keying.
 The transmit chain from the Arduino-based Morse key interface, keyer protocol decoder, sidetone generator, source encoder and channel encoder (using a CRC and low-density parity-check (LDPC) code) are all done.